0402 546 371

 03 9999 1516

-These cheaper brands will often warn you to not leave your window open or you will void your warranty.
-The better quality shutters use timber like Basswood and are painted with 2 pack polypropylene paint.
+These lower cost brands will often warn you not to leave your window open or you will void your warranty.
+The better quality plantation shutters, like the ones at Silver Blinds, use timber like basswood and are painted with two pack polypropylene paint.

 The quality brand PVC are often the same price as wooden plantation Shutters.
 They have an aluminium rod through the center, are solid throughout and are correctly treated with the correct UV stabilizers.